smcdonald125/NHD-Accumulation/README.md

 ## NHDPlusV2

+This script requires
+ o NHDPlusV2 catchments
-This script requires the NHDPlusV2 catchments and the routing database found here: https://www.sciencebase.gov/catalog/item/5669a79ee4b08895842a1d47
+ o NHDPlusV2 flowlines (needed to remove upstream coastline connections) o routing database, unzipped nhdplusv2_us_sas7bdat.zip tile found here: https://www.sciencebase.gov/catalog/item/5669a79ee4b08895842a1d47
   The routing database can be read in its SASS format, or can be read in as a CSV.
 The database covers CONUS, and should be reduced to a specified zone if possible.
   The code will produce a CSV of the database with the specified VPU (Vector-Processing Unit) only, if the VPUzone field is set.
 The produced CSV will only contain information required to build the upstream networks.

 ## NHD-HR